 The Castle, built during the 9th – 14th centuries on top of red jasper, is in a good state of conservation.
 It has frescoes in the reception room and a wealth of other rooms and quarters to explore.
 You can also visit the military defenses, complete with communication trenches, prisons and torture chambers.
 The castle also houses the “Country Culture Museum” and the Illegal Poaching Museum.

 Bardi town still retains features from the Medieval and Renaissance periods.

 Market day Thursday.

 Compiano is a fine example of a medieval walled village dominated by the beautiful trapeizal shaped castle above.
 It is surrounded by fortified defensive walls with three entrance gates.
 The town is cited as one of the most beautiful towns in Italy.

+The courtyard of the Castle at Vigoleno Piacenza.
 For full information on the spectacular castles in the area please look at the link below.